- Elon Musk is the founder and CEO of SpaceX, Tesla, The Boring Company, and the co-founder of Neuralink and OpenAI.

 As a result, the following day, Tesla stock dropped by more than $125 billion, effectively subtracting $30 billion from Musk’s net worth.
 For the next month, the Twitter deal still hadn’t gone into effect.
 Musk claimed the hold was a result of a report that claimed 5% of daily active users on Twitter were spam accounts.
 Twitter shares dipped down more than 10 percent that day, prompting Musk to reaffirm his commitment to the takeover.

-Started in 1995 with funds from his father, Musk and two associates launched Zip2, a provider of city guide software to local newspapers.
+- Zip2 – Started in 1995 with funds from his father, Musk and two associates launched Zip2, a provider of city guide software to local newspapers.
+After being ousted as the CEO in 1996, Elon Musk sold the company in 1991 to Compaq Computer Corporation for over $300 million.

-Started in 1999, X.com was an online banking site that Musk founded along with a few other business partners.
+- X.com – Started in 1999, X.com was an online banking site that Musk founded along with a few other business partners.
+This company merged with Confinity in 2000 to become Paypal.

-The company behind both the Hyperloop and a proprietary flamethrower, the Boring Company started in 2016 as a way to solve problems with traffic by installing underground tunnels for traveling between cities.
+- The Boring Company – The company behind both the Hyperloop and a proprietary flamethrower, the Boring Company started in 2016 as a way to solve problems with traffic by installing underground tunnels for traveling between cities.
+Musk is still the owner.

-First founded in 2016, Neuralink is a startup hoping to successfully create implants that can wirelessly connect a person’s brain to a computer.
+- Neuralink – First founded in 2016, Neuralink is a startup hoping to successfully create implants that can wirelessly connect a person’s brain to a computer.
+Still, under Musk’s ownership, Neuralink recently applied for FDA approval to begin human trial testing.

-A subsidiary of Tesla, SolarCity is the U.S.’s leading solar panel provider.
-It was acquired by Musk in 2016.
+- SolarCity/Tesla Energy – A subsidiary of Tesla, SolarCity is the U.S.’s leading solar panel provider.
+Tesla acquired SolarCity in 2016 for $2.6 billion and now calls it Tesla Solar.

-Founded in 2002, SpaceX exists to develop spacecraft and rockets for the purpose of private space exploration.
+- SpaceX – Founded in 2002, SpaceX exists to develop spacecraft and rockets for the purpose of private space exploration.
+Musk owns roughly 50% of this company currently.

-A subsidiary of SpaceX originated in 2019, Starlink is a planned low-orbit satellite internet service provider intended for use in rural areas with no access to the internet.
+- Starlink – A subsidiary of SpaceX founded by Elon Musk in 2019, Starlink is a planned low-orbit satellite internet service provider intended for use in rural areas with no access to the internet.

 Elon Musk: Marriage, Divorce, Children, and Personal Life